Materials-Consortia/schemas/releases/v1.2.0/v1.2/entrytypes/optimade/files.md

                 "string",
                 "null"
             ],
-            "description": "Version information of a file (e.g. commit, revision, timestamp).\n\n**Requirements/Conventions:**\n\n- If provided, it MUST be guaranteed that file contents pertaining to the same combination of id and version are the same.", "examples": [
+            "description": "Version information of a file (e.g., commit, revision, timestamp).\n\n**Requirements/Conventions:**\n\n- If provided, it MUST be guaranteed that file contents pertaining to the same combination of id and version are the same.", "examples": [
                 "3.2.6"
             ],